 You Can Pursue Compensation from the At-Fault Party

 When you team up with a car accident lawyer, they can determine who is at fault for your car accident in Texas.
 They can also evaluate the cost of your collision-related damages to determine the value of your case.

-Per Texas Civil Practice and Remedies Code § 41.001, you are allowed to request compensation for the following economic and non-economic damages:
+Under Texas Civil Practice and Remedies Code § 41.001, you are allowed to request compensation for the following economic and non-economic damages:

-Texas Civil Practice and Remedies Code § 16.003 is otherwise known as Texas’s statute of limitations.
+Texas Civil Practice and Remedies Code § 16.003 is otherwise known as Texas’s personal injury statute of limitations.
 It generally allows you up to two years to file a personal injury lawsuit for financial recovery.
-If you or someone you love was injured in a car accident, you can legally seek compensation from the at-fault party as long as you do so in accordance with the two-year deadline.
+If you or someone you love was injured in a car accident, you can legally seek compensation from the at-fault party as long as you do so within the two-year deadline.

 Failing to meet the filing deadline could put your right to compensation in jeopardy in two ways.
 First, it can prevent you from filing your lawsuit at all.
 If you file your lawsuit outside of the two-year deadline, the courts may refuse to hear your case.
-Secondly, if you do not take prompt legal action, it could mean that the at-fault party would never have to compensate you for your losses.
+Secondly, if you do not take prompt legal action, the at-fault party may not be legally obligated to compensate you for your losses.
 The financial burden of the collision and your damages could fall to you.

 If a member of your family was fatally injured in a car accident, this same statute also applies to your ability to file a wrongful death lawsuit.
 When you work with a Texas car accident lawyer, they can work on filing your case within the state’s appropriate timeframe.